American History

 Kinzua Viaduct: Disaster Turned into Opportunity

-It took less then a year to build the original viaduct back in 1882.
+It took less than a year to build the original viaduct back in 1882.
 Think about it for a second: 1882 meant no heavy cranes, not even safety nets.
-Yet it took them that little time to build a structure that not only provided an immediate economic benefit, but has been evoking awe for more than 100 years.
+Yet it took them that little time to build a structure that not only provided an immediate economic benefit but has been evoking awe for more than 100 years.

-301 ft / 91 m high and 2,053 ft / 625 m long, made from iron, the viaduct allowed to transport coal, lumber and oil from McKean county which was vital to the local economy.
-In 1900, the iron was replaced with steel to ensure that heavier trains can use the bridge.
+301 ft / 91 m high and 2,053 ft / 625 m long, made from iron, the viaduct allowed to transport of coal, lumber and oil from McKean County which was vital to the local economy.
+In 1900, the iron was replaced with steel to ensure that heavier trains could use the bridge.

 No more freight trains could make use of the bridge after 1959 when the entire structure with the adjacent area was designated a state park.
 However, the operations slowly continued into 2002 until the bridge was deemed too dangerous to carry vintage trains with park visitors.